ramosslyz/catngul/vuln/idor.md

   - Use the browser’s secret tab to quickly practically test IDOR vulnerabilities.
 So, when you use the regular tab as a normal user, you can use the secret tab as an attacker.
 This will ensure that you don’t logout.
 - Burpsuite
   - Use burpsuite's HTTP history tab for checking all of requests.
   - Use burpsuite's scope feature for fast testing.
-Because the scope feature can be useful to make a target list and the scope feature allows showing only relevant data for your testing scope.
   - Use burpsuite’s compare tool.
-You should right-click on the request and choose “Send to Comparer” option.
-Then you can create the same request for using another object and send to comparer.
   - AuthMAtrix
 ## Tips and trics
   - Focus on 1 feature (Pak Yokokho), klik semua button untuk mendapat